MykalMachon/MykalMachon/README.md

 ## Hey, I'm Mykal 👋
 (aka: mykal.codes, or MykalMachon) I work as a Systems Analyst at UFV during the week, and as a web-dev freelancer on the weekends.
 I work with a wide range of tech but it's always in the pursuit of building things that interest me.

-Currently I work a lot with Python and Node.js (and Typescript, of course)
+I currently work in the browser a lot, but on the server side I'm split between Python and Node.js; I'm also learning Go slowly but surely.

 ### Recent Activity 🚀